Retirement Plans are Essentially a Bucket for Investments

 Fees for The Investments

-The typical investments in retirement accounts are Mutual Funds and Exchange Traded Funds.
+The typical investments in retirement accounts are Mutual Funds and Exchange Traded Funds (ETF’s).
 These have expense ratios — the amount each investment manager charges to manage your money, given as a percentage of assets under their control.
 For example, you may be told the annual fee to manage a specific fund is 1%.
 Keep in mind the percentage depends on underlying cost structure and asset base under management.
 If cost is fixed at $1,000,000 annually, a smaller fund pays a higher percentage than a larger fund.
 A small fund might charge 1.5% annually, while a large one might charge 0.5% and bring in the same dollar amount.
 Compare the expense ratios of these funds to that of their peer groups.
 Some investments cost less, some more.
 Performance is shown before and after the fund expense ratio is applied.
-For example, you may see that the fund made 10% last year but you only saw 9% The fund kept 1% for the work.
-Obviously, a lower fee for the work is better, but overall performance against peers is also important.
+For example, you may see that the fund made 10% last year but you only saw 9%; this is because the fund you were invested in kept 1% for the work.
+Obviously a lower fee for the work is better, but overall performance against peers is also important.
 Fee disclosure for funds is by prospectus.
 Service provider fees are disclosed for your plan.

 Any fee to purchase mutual funds in a group account is waived.
 The share class used in the plan will vary by custodian.
 Each share class of a mutual has different expenses ratios.
 An A share might have 1% expense ratio, but an Institutional share class might be at 0.5%

-I know this is a lot of information to take in, but once you understand what you will be paying for your bucket and what’s in it, it will become easier to shop around and find the perfect bucket for whatever you plan on filling it with.
+This may be a lot of information to take in, however once you understand what you will be paying for your bucket as well as what’s in it, it will become easier to shop around and find the perfect bucket for whatever investments you plan on filling it with.

 Ready to see how Social(k) can kickstart your investment?
 Get Started